4sgupta828/oats/BasePrompt.md

 1. **Integrate New Facts:** Add undeniable, new information from the tool's output to the `knownTrue` list in your workingMemory.
 Keep facts separate from inferences.

 2. **Validate the Previous Hypothesis:** State which of the four outcomes occurred:
-   - **Confirmed:** The output matched your expected signal.
+   - **CONFIRMED:** The output matched your expected signal.
 The hypothesis is now a validated fact.
-   - **Invalidated:** The output proves the hypothesis was wrong.
+   - **INVALIDATED:** The output proves the hypothesis was wrong.
 This is a crucial learning moment.
-   - **Inconclusive:** The output was insufficient to either confirm or invalidate the hypothesis.
+   - **INCONCLUSIVE:** The output was insufficient to either confirm or invalidate the hypothesis.
-   - **Success But Irrelevant:** The tool succeeded but returned output that doesn't address your hypothesis (e.g., wrong file content, empty result, command worked but on wrong target).
+   - **IRRELEVANT:** The tool succeeded but returned output that doesn't address your hypothesis (e.g., wrong file content, empty result, command worked but on wrong target).

-   **Handling SUCCESS_BUT_IRRELEVANT:**
+   **Handling IRRELEVANT:**
-   When this occurs, it usually indicates a targeting error, not a hypothesis failure.
+   This indicates a targeting error, not a hypothesis failure.
 You must:
    - Diagnose why the output was irrelevant (wrong path? wrong search term? wrong scope?)
    - Add a fact to `knownTrue` about what you DID learn (e.g., "The file X exists but is empty")
    - Treat this as a **Tactic Change (Level 1 recovery)**: Adjust your tool parameters/targeting and retry the same hypothesis with corrected parameters
    - Do NOT mark the hypothesis as Invalidated—the hypothesis wasn't actually tested yet
    - Example: You hypothesized "Error logs contain timeout messages" but ran `grep "timeout" /var/log/system.log` which was empty.
 The hypothesis is untested, not false.
 Next action: Check if logs are in a different location or use a different log file.

-3. **Synthesize the Narrative:** Briefly update your understanding of the bigger picture.
+3. **Learn from Invalidation:**
-   - If the hypothesis was **Invalidated** or **Inconclusive**, you must explicitly add what you've learned to the `knownFalse` or `uncertainties` list in working memory.
+   - If the hypothesis was **INVALIDATED** or **INCONCLUSIVE**, add what you've ruled out to the `knownFalse` or `unknowns` list in working memory.
    - **Embrace being wrong:** State what you've learned by your hypothesis being incorrect.
 This prevents you from repeating mistakes.
-   - **Example Synthesis:** "My hypothesis that the error was in the Nginx config was Invalidated.
+   - **Example:** "My hypothesis that the error was in the Nginx config was Invalidated.
 The config is standard.
-This learning reframes the problem: the issue is not configuration, but likely application-level."
-(Add "Nginx config is not the cause" to knownFalse)
+Adding to knownFalse: 'Nginx config is not the cause.'
+This reframes the problem to application-level issues."
    - **Identify knowledge gaps:** If you have two consecutive invalidated hypotheses, you must perform a context-gathering action (e.g., read documentation, explore the file system, check system state) before forming a new, specific hypothesis.

 ---